falcon4ever/ofxQNX/README.md

 * Boost
 - http://www.boost.org/
-- Included version is 1.50.0
+- Included version is 1.52.0
 - Required because "std::tr1::shared_ptr" and "std::tr1::weak_ptr" are not available from the Native SDK (#include <boost/tr1/memory.hpp>)
 - The included version has been stripped down for use with openFrameworks.

 * FreeImage
 - http://freeimage.sourceforge.net/
 - Using version 3.14.1 and removed support for EXR to make it compile.
+- Modify the makefiles (MKDIR and CP command) if you're not using MinGW but Linux or Mac

 * GLU
 - Since no GLU is included with the Native SDK I am using the one from: